stephband/bolt/README.md

 ### .tip

+> Requires bolt.tip.js.

 A tip is hidden by default, and made visible when hovering over something that references it by id.
-Requires bolt.tip.js.